 I’ll admit to doing a bit of a double-take when I saw how much the Razer Naga Trinity goes for these days. £100 / $90?
 On your bike, lad.
 But then I realised the Naga Trinity isn’t really just a single mouse.
 With its trio of interchangeable side plates, this is three mice in one, giving you the option of two, seven or twelve extra buttons to use how you see fit, from classic desktop tasks to having every last MOBA and MMO command right there at your fingertips.
 It’s also, I might add, pretty damn comfy.
+Let’s see how it stacks up against our best gaming mouse competitors.

 In its 12-button MOBA mode, the Naga Trinity could almost be the mirror image of Corsair’s Scimitar Pro – albeit without the sharp edges, bright yellow flashes and hollowed out front and sides.
 Its wide, chunky shape fills a similar proportion of your palm to the Scimitar, and its rubbery sides provide the same kind of cosy nook for your thumb and little finger when they’re not using any of the additional buttons.